nishtahir/FullStackIoTDemo/README.md

 ## Setup

 All dependencies for the front end can be resolved using `bower`.
-A local installation of `npm` and `bower` can be downloaded using the relevant task in the build script
+A local installation of `npm` and `bower` can be downloaded using the relevant task in the build script.

 ```sh
 ./gradlew bowerInstall